Local Installation

 Authentication

 in the .env file find AUTHENTICATION_METHOD variable.
-Currently HAWKI supports LDAP, OpenID, and Shibboleth authentication services.
+Currently, HAWKI supports LDAP, OpenID, and Shibboleth authentication services.
 A built-in Test User Athentication for internal testing purposes is also available.
-Since normally external authentication servers are not accessible from your local machine, set the authentication method to LDAP to use test users.
+Since normally external authentication servers are not accessible from your local machine, set the authentication method to LDAP and enable "test user login" in order to use test users files.

 In /storage/app/